Michael Howlett

-Michael J. Howlett Sr. (August 30, 1914 – May 4, 1992) was an American politician who served as the 24th Illinois Auditor of Public Accounts and 33rd Illinois Secretary of State.
-He was the Democratic nominee for Governor of Illinois in the 1976 Illinois gubernatorial election.
+Michael Joseph Howlett Sr. (August 30, 1914 – May 4, 1992) was an American politician who served as the 24th Illinois Auditor of Public Accounts and 33rd Illinois Secretary of State.

+Howlett was the Democratic nominee for Governor of Illinois in the 1976 Illinois gubernatorial election, following his victory over incumbent Daniel Walker in the Democratic primary.
+He lost to Republican Jim Thompson in the general election.

 Early life

 Howlett was born in Chicago, a son of Irish immigrants.
 Howlett was All-American water polo player, participating on ten championship teams of the Illinois Athletic Club.
 He graduated from St. Mel High School and briefly attended DePaul University, leaving in 1934 to become a state bank examiner.

 Career

 Early career

 In the 1930s, Howlett established an independent insurance business.
 He later served as Chicago-area director of the National Youth Administration, worked as an executive for the Chicago Park District, and was appointed regional director of the Economic Stabilization Agency.
 He later worked as a steel company executive.
 He served in the United States Navy during World War II.